Our services - Special needs Planning

 able accounts

-ABLE (Achieving a Better Life Experience) Accounts allow individuals with disabilities to save money for qualified expenses without losing eligibility for government benefits like Medicaid or SSI.
-Funds in an ABLE account can be used for housing, education, transportation, healthcare, and more—all while remaining tax-free if used properly.
+ABLE (Achieving a Better Life Experience) Accounts allow individuals with disabilities to save for qualified expenses - like housing, education, transportation, and healthcare - without losing eligibility for government benefits like Medicaid or SSI.
+Withdrawals for qualified disability expenses are tax-free.